Norberg coat of arms

 Schools in Norberg municipality

 6 active school units in Norberg, Västmanlands län.
-Most common school forms: 4 preschool, 2 compulsory school, 1 adapted compulsory school (a school can have multiple forms).
+The three most common school forms: 4 preschool, 2 compulsory school, 1 adapted compulsory school (+2 more) (a school can have multiple forms).

 Key metrics — Norberg municipality